here-Leslie-Lau/my-nvim/README.md

 Option 1: First, `fork` the code repository, then update the feature, and finally, initiate a `pull request`.

 Option 2: Directly open an issue.

+## FAQ

+1. How to install the plugins?

+> `cd ~/.config/nvim && nvim lua/plugins.lua` and run `:w` Wait for the plugin installation to finish.

+2. If you get this error: ror while calling lua chunk: /home/xxx/.config/nvim/lua/xxx.lua:2: module 'xxx' not found.

+> Ignore this error.
+And **Refer to the first point of the FAQ**.